grassroot/RPi-temperature/README.md

 ## Status

 - Scripts work
-- Frontend stuff does not work (yet)
+- Frontend stuff basically works, although there are some work (and ideas) still left.

 ## Contents